-Autism Spectrum Disorder (ASD) is a developmental disability characterized by impairments in communication and social interaction.
-According to the Centers for Disease Control and Prevention, approximately one in 68 children were diagnosed with Autism Spectrum Disorder as of 2008.
+Autism Spectrum Disorder (ASD) is a developmental disability characterized by impairments in social communication and social interaction, and restricted, repetitive patterns of behavior, interests, or activities.
+According to the Centers for Disease Control and Prevention (2018), approximately one in 59 children are diagnosed with ASD.

 - SPED 53030 Applied Behavior Analysis I

 - SPED 6/73959 Medical Aspects of Lifespan Development

 - SPA 54010 Social Communicative Development and Disorders in ASD

 - SPED 6/73949 ASD Capstone or other approved coursework